Your Guardian Angel

 They had all held him back.
 He could reach his potential without them there.
 He hated them.

 She was holding him back.
-He could reach his potential without her there.
+He couldn't reach his potential with her there.
 He hated her.